 Child Custody Issues In Everett And Snohomish County

 When it comes time to determine a child custody plan, the process can be very emotional.
-As a mother of two young children, our founding attorney, Lani Akiona, understands what parents are feeling.
-This allows us to represent your interests with care and compassion.
+As a mother of two teenage boys, our founding and managing attorney, Lani Akiona, understands what parents are feeling.
+The Akiona Law, PLLC team uses their collective experience to represent your interests with care and compassion.
 It is our goal to help you develop a custody plan that meets your needs and your children’s needs.

 We can help guide you through the child custody process.
-If you want compassionate representation in your child custody case, please contact us online or call our office in Everett at 425-740-2209, toll free at 888-298-1003 to schedule an initial consultation.
+If you want compassionate representation in your child custody case, please contact us online or call our office in Everett at 425-740-2209to schedule an initial consultation.

-Developing A Parenting Plan That Meets Your Needs
+Developing A Shared Parenting Plan That Meets Your Needs